Rohithk13/Big-Data-Assignment1/README.md

 - Variety : Refers to different types of data, such as Structured, Semi-Structured and Un-Structured Data types.
 - Variability :  The inconsistency present in the data and which makes it diffcult to handle and process the data is variability.
 - Veracity : The Quality and Accuracy of Data are comes under Veracity.
 To extract value from the data, the data needs to be cleaned and noise to be removed.
 - Value : It is directly related to orgaizations that collecting the data.
-Mainly extracting the Useful Information.
+Mainly extracting the Useful Information.[1]

 ### 3. Phases of Big Data analysis (discuss each)